-Sales and marketing expense increased \$5.0 million, or 22.8%, in the first quarter of 2010 compared to the first quarter of 2009 primarily due to increased cash-based personnel costs of \$4.1 million based on increased headcount primarily in the U.S., a \$0.5 million increase in promotional and other marketing-related expenses and a \$0.2 million increase in stock-based compensation expense.
-As a percentage of revenue, sales and marketing expenses decreased 1.9 percentage points.
+Sales and marketing expense increased \$6.0 million, or 22.4%, in the first quarter of 2011 compared to the first quarter of 2010 primarily due to cash-based personnel costs of \$4.1 million including higher salaries and benefits from increased headcount in sales in order to expand our global footprint and merit increases, and higher commissions due to increased billings.
+We also incurred a \$1.0 million increase in stock-based compensation expense, a \$0.5 million increase in marketing activities, and a \$0.4 million increase in travel expense.
+As a percentage of revenue, sales and marketing expenses decreased 3.2 percentage points due to the leverage we are achieving from the investment in our salesforce during the past year, as evidenced by our revenue growth of 33.6% outpacing our sales and marketing expenses growth of 22.4%.
+We do intend to continue to make investments in our sales resources and infrastructure, which are critical to support sustainable growth.